Dahlica lichenella

 The Lichen Case-bearer (Dahlica lichenella) is a moth of the Psychidae family.
 It is found in Europe and has also been recorded in North America.

 The wingspan is 13–16 mm for males.
-They have dark wings with lighter grey spots.
-Females are wingless.
 Adults are on wing from March to April or the beginning of May in western Europe.

-The larvae feed on lichen, algae and plant remains from within a case.
-The case is covered in granules of sand, lichen and/or algae.
 Larvae can be found from June to March and overwinter.
 Pupation takes place within the case in March or April.